-No. The nationwide cycle of “booms” (major bull markets) followed by “busts” (major depressions), are the result of the only agency that has the power to act on a nationwide scale: the government.
+No. The nationwide cycle of “booms” followed by “busts” is the result of the only agency that has the power to act on a nationwide scale: the government.

-A depression is a major nationwide decline in production, and is the result of capital mal-investments into unprofitable industries on a major scale.
+A depression is a nationwide decline in production that is the result of capital mal-investments into unprofitable industries.

-These capital mal-investments can occur on such a large nationwide scale only by the government over-riding the checks and balances provided by the free market, i.e., making money “cheap” (forcing banks to lower the rate of interest) by “expanding the money supply”.
-This “cheap” money results in irrational investment into industries that would appear unprofitable if the government did not intervene into the money supply.
+These capital mal-investments can occur on such a large nationwide scale only by the government over-riding the checks and balances provided by the market, i.e., making money “cheap” (having banks lower the rate of interest below market levels) by “expanding the money supply.”
+This “cheap” money results in over-investment into industries that would appear unprofitable if the government did not intervene in the money supply.

 Once these mal-investments are discovered, the result is a bust (depression) as the market begins the process of recovering from these mal-investments of capital.

-Black Tuesday took place on October 29, 1929.
-It was characterized by a depression with increasing unemployment (but still under 10%).
+Black Tuesday took place on October 29, 1929, was a depression with increasing unemployment (but still under 10%).
 During the stock market crash of 1929 unemployment peaked at 9 percent, and then drifted downwards until it reached 6.3% in June 1930.

-The Great Depression was a prolonged depression from 1930’s until the early 1940s.
-It was characterized with unemployment levels of up to 25%, mass bank and mass business failures.
+The Great Depression was a prolonged depression from 1930’s until the early 1940s, with unemployment levels of up to 25%, with mass bank and business failures.

-Anti-capitalist economists and historians claim the crash was the trigger of the great Depression of the 1930’s.
+What was the cause of the Great Depression of the 1930’s?
+Anti-capitalist economists and historians claim the crash was the trigger of the Great Depression of the 1930s.

-The Great Depression of the 1930’s was caused by the government’s intervention into the economy.
-The recession of 1929/1930 became “great” and prolonged by the government’s interventionist policies — from the Smoot-Hawley Tariffs to “The New Deal”– that prevented the market from restoring normalcy.
-Observe that in the 1920’s and 1987 Stock Market crashes there was no great depression, but minor recessions, because there was no great intervention.
+In fact, the government’s Great Intervention into the economy was the cause of the Great Depression of the 1930s.
+The recession of 1929/1930 became prolonged by the government’s “great intervention”— from the Smoot-Hawley Tariffs to “The New Deal”– that prevented the market from restoring normalcy.
+Observe that in the 1920 and 1987 Stock Market crashes there was no Great Depression, but minor recessions, because there was no Great Intervention.

-The New Deal was an attempt by Roosevelt to use the crisis surrounding the recession following the Stock Market Crash of 1929 as an excuse to intervene in the economy.
+The New Deal was an attempt by Franklin Delano Roosevelt to use the crisis surrounding the recession following the Stock Market Crash of 1929 as an excuse to intervene in the economy.

-President Herbert Hoover was not a “do-nothing” President, but was in fact was an interventionist who created stimulus programs which Roosevelt later amplified (as a parallel Obama amplification of Bush W’s “stimulus” programs).
+President Herbert Hoover was not a “do-nothing” laissez-faire President but was an interventionist who created stimulus programs which Roosevelt later amplified,

-In the U.S. it became worse thanks to Franklin Delano Roosevelt (elected 1932) government’s intervention through a variety of interventionist policies into the economy such as the The New Deal.
+In the U.S. the depression became worse thanks to Franklin Delano Roosevelt (elected 1932) and his interventionist policies into the economy, i.e., The New Deal.

 What World War II did end were the regulations of the New Deal that crippled the economy.
-Wars, though sometimes necessary, are negative on an economy in the sense that capital that could be allocated to productive uses for creating wealth used toward creating weapons for war.
+Wars, though sometimes necessary, are negative on an economy as capital that allocated to productive uses is used for funding a war (destruction).